DisposaBoy/GoSublime/README.md

 * code completion from [Gocode](https://github.com/nsf/gocode)
 * context aware snippets via the code-completion popup to complement the existing SublimeText Go package.
-* a sublime build system(ctrl+b) for gomake including support for cycling errors with F4/Shift+F4
+* sublime build system(ctrl+b) for gomake, go build, goinstall and [gb](https://github.com/skelterjohn/go-gb) including support for cycling errors with F4/Shift+F4
 * gotype support with errors highlighted in the editor view
 * gofmt support for quickly reformatting your source to conform with the Go standards
 * automatic code completion popup when you press dot(.)